c12yptonic/ctf-writeups/ctfs/hacktober22.md

 The final string obtained by concatenating the file names can be seen below:
 **`syd2BnpFPZ5DGaZoWMTdsQRevU8BNx4ioSeULHwsrr2ym3AMmdc5qQRdS+8i2qDorHMqpGSK0mfwyMLnB5l3wQ=`**

 We try to decode this content but we do not get a flag per se.
-So we understand that this could be a encrypted content represented as a Base64 encoded string.
+So we understand that this could be an encrypted content represented as a Base64 encoded string.

 We also notice another file within the zip named as **`flag.txt`** the contents of which are **`key: zctf2022`**.
-This also points toward the fact that the content is encrypted and the possible key is **`zctf2022`**.
+This also points towards the fact that the content is encrypted and the possible key is **`zctf2022`**.

 Now one last part that we need to figure out is the type of encryption that could have been used.
-We use [this][2] online tool to run the decryption and tranformation in a fast way.
+We use [this][2] online tool to speed up the iteration of the decryption and transformation process.
 It has support for various decryption schemes that can be tried out easily.

 However in hindisight going through the **challenge instructions** again gives us a clue on the encryption scheme.
 The clue talks about **`fish`** and there is an encryption scheme called **`Blowfish`**.